Mental rotation: Vandenberg and Kuse (1978)

-Neuropsychology of Mental Rotation
+Neuropsychology

 In 2000, a study was conducted to find out which part of the brain is activated during mental rotation.
 Seven volunteers (four males and three females) between the ages of twenty-nine to sixty-six participated in this experiment.
 For the study, the subjects were shown eight characters 4 times each (twice in normal orientation and twice reversed) and the subjects had to decide if the character was in its normal configuration or if it was the mirror image.
 During this task, a PET scan was performed and revealed activation in the right posterior parietal lobe.

 Functional magnetic resonance imaging (fMRI) studies of brain activation during mental rotation reveal consistent increased activation of the parietal lobe, specifically the inter-parietal sulcus, that is dependent on the difficulty of the task.
 In general, the larger the angle of rotation, the more brain activity associated with the task.
 This increased brain activation is accompanied by longer times to complete the rotation task and higher error rates.
 Researchers have argued that the increased brain activation, increased time, and increased error rates indicate that task difficulty is proportional to the angle of rotation.

 A 2006 study observed the following brain areas to be activated during mental rotation as compared to baseline: bilateral medial temporal gyrus, left medial occipital gyrus, bilateral superior occipital gyrus, bilateral superior parietal lobe, and left inferior occipital gyrus during the rotation task.

-Development of Mental Rotation
+Development

+Gloria Marmor was the first to study mental rotation abilities in children.
+These and a number of subsequent studies suggested that children can solve mental rotation task that require a forced choice by the age of about 3.5 to 5 years, although at a slower speed than adults, and that mental rotation performance is linked to motor activity.
+In contrast, research measuring infants' looking times has shown that they can already track and anticipate the orientation of objects in the first year of life, and discriminate mirrored objects that differ in orientation.

-A study from 2008 suggested that differences may occur early during development.
+A study from 2008 further suggested that sex differences may occur early during development.
 The experiment was done on 3- to 4-month-old infants using a 2D mental rotation task.
 They used a preference apparatus that consists of observing during how much time the infant is looking at the stimulus.
 They started by familiarizing the participants with the number "1" and its rotations.
 Then they showed them a picture of a "1" rotated and its mirror image.
 It appears that gendered differences may appear early in development, as the study showed that males are more responsive to the mirror image.
 According to the study, this may mean that males and females process mental rotation differently even as infants.
-Supporting the presence of such differences early in development, other studies have found that gendered differences in mental rotation tests were visible in all age groups, including young children.
+However, other infant studies did not find any sex differences.
+Supporting the presence of sex differences early in development, other studies have found that gendered differences in mental rotation tests were visible in all age groups, including young children.
 Interestingly, these differences emerged much later for other categories of spatial tests.